-The TPF and the CRF have been increased by 20% and 25% respectively for the 2015 pricing year.
+The TPF and the CRF have been increased by 0% and 17% respectively for the 2016 pricing year, with the exception of the Frankley Road Pipeline where the TPF has increased by 13%.

 The CRF is expressed in whole dollars and is generally set at a level that will comply with the GDPP and recover approximately the same target revenue as implied by the cost allocations plus a pro-rata allocation of pass-through costs.
 The two exceptions to this are Auckland and North Waikato where the CRF was set to avoid creating artificial incentives for capacity nominations and consumer location decisions across these two regions.
 The outcome of this is the regional allocations presented in section 3.4.3 below.